Explosion at Fort Worth hotel injures 21

 The hotel was operational at the time of the explosion and there were 26 rooms occupied.

-Trojacek said the individual the hotel manager said was unaccounted for was found, and another person officials did not know what unaccounted for was also found.
+Trojacek said the individual the hotel manager said was unaccounted for was found, and another person officials did not know was unaccounted for was also found.

 "Several people were extracted from the basement that weren't able to get out on their own," said Trojacek.